 How do trim packages and extra build options affect insurance cost?

 Insurance providers calculate your premiums based on variables that influence the chances of you filing claims and the expected costs of paying them out.
 This is why driver, location and vehicle-specific factors can all affect your rates.
 Just as every driver and vehicle are different, the features and options on your particular R8 set it apart from the rest.
-Whether you choose the sport package, upgraded driver assistance technology or any other option, the packages and trims on your R8 can affect your auto insurance premiums.
+Whether you choose the sport package, upgraded driver assistance technology or any other option, it can affect your auto insurance premiums.
 Based on the standard 2018 Audi R8 V10 coupe, here’s how various packages and trims might affect the price you pay for auto insurance.

 Engine & drivetrain

-- V10 Plus.
-If the standard R8 just doesn’t cut it, the V10 Plus offers a total of 602 HP along with ceramic brakes, full LED headlights, a carbon fibre engine and more.
-This option is almost $60,000 more expensive than the standard model and adds a significant amount of power, so you’ll likely see an increase in your premiums.
+- V10 Performance.
+If the standard R8 just doesn’t cut it, the V10 Performance offers a total of 602 HP along with ceramic brakes, full LED headlights, a carbon fibre engine and more.
+This option is over $30,000 more expensive than the standard model and adds a significant amount of power, so you’ll likely see an increase in your premiums.

 - Quattro.
 Quattro is Audi’s all wheel drive system.
-Adding this package can improve handling and traction With that being said, it’s also $30,000 more than the standard option, which will probably increase the cost of insurance.
+Adding this package can improve handling and traction.
+With that being said, it too is $30,000 more than the standard option, which will probably increase the cost of insurance.

 Packages and options

-- Premium package.
-Although this package won’t effect your R8’s performance, the $8,000 price tag might increase insurance premiums.
+- Diamond Quilted Leather package.
+Although this package won’t effect your R8’s performance, the price tag of around $6,200 might increase insurance premiums.